Grand Challenge Selection

 Dan Propp '18, a Center for Social Impact Lewin Fellow, is working to provide financing and technical assistance to locally-run renewable energy projects in sub-Saharan Africa.
 (Photo courtesy of @dartmouthsocialimpact)

-Having selected a Grand Challenge, students will plan, propose, and complete the core components of Thayer's GCSP:
+Having selected a Grand Challenge, students will plan, propose, and complete the core components of Dartmouth's GCSP:

 - a mentored research experience or independent project (for Dartmouth credit); and